 With Tipu Sultan's death, Mysore became another princely state under the jurisdiction of the British Raj.
 His sons were sent into exile, and a different family became puppet rulers of Mysore under the British.
 In fact, Tipu Sultan's family was reduced to poverty as a deliberate policy, and were only restored to princely status in 2009.

 Tipu Sultan fought long and hard, although ultimately unsuccessfully, to preserve his country's independence.
-Today, Tipu is remembered as a heroic freedom fighter in India and also in Pakistan.
+Today, Tipu is remembered by many as a heroic freedom fighter in India and also in Pakistan.

 "Britain's Greatest Foes: Tipu Sultan," National Army Museum, accessed Feb.
 2013.